Necromancer2Point0/MSI-GS66-OC-New-Dawn/README.md

 - "Latest WiP Unbootable" is a work in progress unbootable build I am tinkering with [EFI B] ---> OC 0.7.3
 - archive contains a record of all previous stable build versions
 - debug contains a record of all debug logs for troubleshooting purposes ---> ** as regards [EFI A] **
-- misc contains miscellaneous materials, such as some screenshots of my BIOS settings
+- misc contains miscellaneous materials, such as some screenshots of my BIOS settings and an in-depth guide on how to undervolt the machine
 - README.md contains this message

 Please note that SMBIOS data values (ie serials, hardware uuids...) have been redacted.
 If you wish to use this EFI,